StructVarGA/polledHiC/logbook/README.md

 **!
 Note :** *When you precise restriction and ligation site, there shouldn't be space between two pattern i.e restriction='^GATC,G^ANTC' and not restriction='^GATC, G^ANTC'* **!**

 On `trio1.offspring.Arima` dataset, the pipeline worked during 6h before an error occured.
 It looks like there is a problem with bowtie.

+# 2020-07-08

+## New try on Offspring-Arima Dataset :

+After several try, we've found that the time limit was set by a config file in `~/.nextflow/assests/nf-core/hic/conf` but I can't fix this :

+* If I try to modify values on this file, the pipeline dosen't exec.
+* If I try to copy config file and to modify config path in the pipeline, there are some errors.

+I think the problem is on the profile 'genotoul' configuration but I don't reach yet how to edit or create a new profile configuration.